-- Attention to detail — identify errors and correct correspondence and deliverables
+- Attention to detail – Find errors and correct them in correspondence and deliverables.

-- Computer experience — possess advanced knowledge of popular software programs
+- Computer experience – Have advanced knowledge of popular software.

-Consider joining a professional organization in your chosen field to gain a better understanding of current industry practices and policies surrounding administrative work.
-Professional organizations are great ways to continue your education through workshops and conferences, which will add to your transferable skill set as you move.
-Networking with other professionals in your industry will give you an edge in meeting the right people who may have the connections you need to obtain an interview at your new location.
-Read The Value of Professional Associations for more information on how becoming a member can help enhance your career.
+Join a professional organization to learn current industry practices and policies surrounding administrative work.
+Continue your education through workshops and conferences when you join a professional organization, which will add to your transferable skill set as you move.
+Network with other professionals in your industry to meet the right people to connect you to an interview at your new location.

-If you are looking for ways to gain experience as a secretary or administrative assistant, consider volunteering as a secretary on a committee or for an organization in your local community, church, school or nonprofit.
-Volunteer jobs often lead to paid positions and can provide you with valuable experience and potential references for jobs you seek in the future.
+To gain experience as a secretary or administrative assistant, consider volunteering as a secretary on a committee or for an organization in your local community, church, school or nonprofit organization.
+Volunteer jobs often lead to paid positions and can provide you with valuable experience and potential references for future job.
 Start your search for paid positions on the Military Spouse Employment Partnership Job Search.